 Marketing plans also help your firm to budget effectively so that you can focus your marketing spend on the low-hanging fruit that will get your firm the highest return on investment.
 In the process, you can determine who will execute specific aspects of your marketing plan.
-You may also discover that you need to recruit a marketing specialist or agency to help with certain aspects of your project, and planning ahead will give you plenty of time to find the talent that you need.
+You may also discover that you need to recruit a marketing specialist or agency to help with certain aspects of your project, and planning will give you plenty of time to find the talent you need.

 Start by Analyzing Your Firm